bcgov/entity/docs/Way of Working/SoS_ScrumofScrums.md

 ---
 - Stakeholder Feedback loop process - Trish to bring up
 - Change Management activites for "what they are"
-- Test Environment availability for Business owners
+- UAT and time for UAT - Test Environment availability for Business Owners
 - Process to move to TEST: Inform Trish (for UAT) and see WoW in GitHub - discuss how it works
 - review & discuss Meetings & Events (see xls on SharePoint)